Consult a Doctor

 Is There a Treatment for High Blood Pressure?

-When treating or managing high blood pressure, several factors need to be considered.
-Some of these factors include the severity of the condition and risk factors of developing cardiovascular diseases, stroke or kidney failure among the patients.
-It is advisable to follow your doctor’s guide in managing your high blood pressure.
+When treating or managing high blood pressure in Nigeria, several factors need to be considered.
+Some of these factors include the severity of the condition and the risk factors of developing cardiovascular diseases, stroke, or kidney failure among the patients.
+It is advisable to follow your doctor’s guideline for managing your high blood pressure in Nigeria.

-For patients with blood pressure readings of less than 140/90 mmHg, lifestyle changes like low salt diet, exercise, quitting smoking and alcohol etc. may be recommended by the doctor.
+For patients with blood pressure readings of less than 140/90 mmHg, lifestyle changes like a salt diet, exercise, quitting smoking and alcohol, etc. may be recommended by the doctor.
 For those with 180/120 mmHg and higher, medications and lifestyle changes will be recommended.

-Two methods are used in treating or managing high blood pressure effectively.
+Two methods are used in treating or managing high blood pressure in Nigeria effectively.

 Medications: